10 Ways to Get Rid of Paint Smells (Easy Tips & Tricks)

 Whenever you paint a new room, you want to start enjoying it right away.
-Whether you only touched up the existing paint or have given it a whole new look, no one wants to wait to use it longer than they need to.
+Whether you only touched up the existing paint on something, or have given it a whole new look, no one wants to wait to use it for any longer than they need to.
 The same is true for practically anything you paint, including cabinets and furniture.

 However, paint fumes can quickly stop you from enjoying your new room and may make you think twice about using those newly-painted cabinets.
-Even if you adequately aired out the room while painting, the paint fumes can linger around for days and weeks later.
+Even if you adequately aired out the room while painting, the paint fumes can linger around for days to weeks.

-Typically, oil-based paints have worse fumes.
+Typically, oil-based paints have the worst fumes.
 However, other paints can be equally as bad.
-When painting, you need to wear a mask of some sort in most instances to prevent you from breathing in so many fumes.
+When painting, you need to wear a mask of some sort to prevent yourself from breathing in so many fumes.
 But no one wants to wear a mask while enjoying their new room.

 If you’re a coffee drinker, you likely have coffee grounds ready to go.
 After brewing your morning coffee, take the used grounds and put them in small containers.
 Then, spread the containers throughout the room.
 Coffee grounds are very absorbent when it comes to air particles, including those that cause paint fumes.
 They should soak up the scent quickly, though you may have to do it multiple times in a row.

-Plus, it’ll leave your room smelling like coffee – which may or may not be a plus in your book.
+Plus, it’ll leave your room smelling like coffee—which may or may not be a plus in your books.

 The goal is to get rid of the paint smell, not make the room smell like onions.
 Start with fewer onions than you think you need; you can always increase the number if it doesn’t work the first time.

 3. Baking Soda

 Baking soda is often used to absorb smells.
 It can make your fridge smell better and remove the nasty smell rotten fruits leave behind.
 It can also be used to remove the smell of paint fumes.
 You can use baking soda similarly to everything else we’ve mentioned thus far.